 Looking for a mortgage with bad credit?
 The specialist brokers we work with can boost your chances of getting approved.

 Do you have any adverse credit that you know of?

 Updated: December 10, 2021

-It’s a popular misconception that you can’t get a mortgage if you have bad credit.
-While it is true that most mortgage providers prefer applicants with a nice clean credit rating, it’s not impossible to secure finance with various credit issues against your name.
+It’s a popular misconception that you can’t get a mortgage if you have, or recently had, bad credit.
+Whilst it’s true most mortgage providers prefer applicants with a clean credit rating, it’s not impossible to secure finance if this isn’t the case.